FAQ on ordering and availability

 Why don’t the Gemstone watercolors saturate into paper?
 Why are their colours not as strong?

 Our gemstone watercolor paints are handcrafted from 100% pure crushed crystals; authentic natural minerals taken directly from the earth.
 Being this natural they act decidedly different than factory shimmer watercolors which often contain synthetic materials and artificial dyes.
 Our natural materials do have a more subtle beauty to them but does not make them substandard; simply different!
 These paints are designed to be used differently than regular paints; use water sparingly and slowly build up layers to achieve deeper saturation.
+We also do not recommend any abrasive rubbing or scratching with gemstone watercolors.
 Nature creates a wonderful palette of colors from the pale hues to rich and intense vibrant colours, at Wildthorne we offer you the beauty of choice in both.

 Are your watercolors lightfast?
 What is the lightfastness rating?